-Research shows that when we use our strengths, we’ll find more happiness, so we definitely want our strengths to inform our passions and what we aim to pursue!
+Research from Jacques Forest and his colleagues shows that when we use our strengths, we’ll find more happiness, so we definitely want our strengths to inform our passions and what we aim to pursue!

 There are a couple crucial questions to ask yourself here.
 What makes you excited?
 What makes you wonder?

-Many people don’t find a passion until they stumble upon it, and find they enjoy it.
+Many people don’t realize what their passion is until they stumble upon it and find they enjoy it.
 The key is to take note of what makes you more excited to live life, and what takes you out of the mundanity of your day-to-day details.
 I have always loved writing, but I remember the first time I went to a literary reading — more than just the act of writing itself, it was the sense of community and togetherness I loved, and being able to connect with others over the different writings we’d heard.
 I was hooked.